Bobbo117/MQ135-Air-Quality-Sensor/README.md

 Then arond 5:34, I head down for a second cup.

-While I'm there, I empty the dishwasher, creating quite the uptick
+While I'm there, I spent]d a couple extra miutes to empty the dishwasher, creating quite the uptick in CO2!

 See the graph screenshot below.